 If that 1D Othello-ish thing made me do a meme face, I can't imagine what my reaction to this must have looked like.
 I'm pretty sure I responded to this by saying to my teammate, "hey, want to see this thing I downloaded the other day?", and then we started messing with random junk on my machine.

-That is, I think we ran out the clock doing things other than slaving away at some dumb programming contest problems.
+That is, I think we ran out the clock doing things other than tearing our hair out for some dumb programming contest problems.